Summary of Heart of Darkness by Joseph Conrad

 He left the apartment and spotted Kurtz’s Mistress of Africa, who captured Marlow with her pride, grandeur, and appearance along the side of the river.
 A minute without speaking, she boarded the steamer, raised her arms, and then disappeared into the bush.
 Marlow heard Kurtz talk ludicrously from within his room with the Manager.

-The Manager tried to seem nonplussed but left the room and told Marlow, while Kurtz had collected a fantastic amount of ivory, his ivory district had to be shut down because of the unsound manner.
+The Manager tried to seem nonplussed but left the room and told Marlow, while Kurtz had collected a fantastic amount of ivory, his ivory district had to be shut down due to the unsound manner.
 Fearful of the Manager’s motives, Harlequin said to Marlow that he had been suspected of being wounded by the White rescuers of Kurtz.
 Marlow reminded the Manager of his uncle’s overheard conversation that he was right.
 He told Harlequin.
 The Harlequin then disclosed that the assault on a steamboat had been authorized since ‘he hated to be deprived of it.’

 Once he arrived in Europe, the Harlequin urged Marlow to protect Kurtz’s image, asked him to take rifle ammunition and shoes, and left the Inner Station.

 Shortly after midnight, Marlow woke to drumstick sounds, and the indigenous people recited songs.
 Marlow approached Kurtz’s room and found himself escaped after he heard a “blow of shouts.”
 He found Kurtz crawling along the grass and finally came close to him.
-At first, Kurtz advised Marlow to leave and hide, but then he convinced Marlow that he had “immense plans,” which the Manager had destroyed.
+At first, Kurtz advised Marlow to leave and hide, but then he started to convince Marlow that he had “immense plans,” which the Manager had destroyed.
 Hopeful Kurtz wouldn’t make a noise or signal his soldiers to assault, Marlow listened.
 Marlow finally brought Kurtz back to his room.

 The following day they exited the Inner Station.
 Three indigenous people covered with bright red earth yelled in a sort of spell as they floated downstream; next, Kurtz’s native mistress ran along the riverbank to shouted something the rest of Kurtz’s 1,000 followers began to echo.
 To avert a slaughter, Marlow started blowing the whistle to terrify the native people.
 The white guys aboard the steamboat pointed their weapons to the coast.
 Many ran, but not the “crazy woman.”
 Finally, the Whites opened fire on the deck on the followers of Kurtz.